synfig/synfig-docs/source/installation.rst

 ===============

 #.
 Download the AppImage file.
 #.
-Left-click on the file and select properties.
+Right-click on the file and select Properties on the context menu.
 #.
 Navigate to Permissions tab and enable checkbox that says "Allow executing file as program".
 #.
 Close the dialog.
 #.
 Double-click on the AppImage file to run the application.